santoshvandari/BlogApp/Readme.md

 ![Admin Page](/img/admin.png)

 ## Features
-The Web app has the following features.
+The Blog app has the following features.
  - A new User can Create the Blog.
  - Visitor can view the Posted Blog.
  - User can delete and modify the existing Blog.
  - User can add new User if he/she holds that permission.

 ## Usages
-You System must have the following things to use this project.
+You System must have the following things to use this Blog App.
  - Installation of `python` and  `pip`

     Python is available for every platform.
 Download it according to you os.
 You can download it from [Here.](https://www.python.org/downloads/)